kashmir96/osoappliance/content/directory/appliance-repair-technicians/ideal-furniture-appliances.md

 categories: ["New Zealand"]
 tags: ["Oamaru"]
 author: Curtis
 cover:
- image: /img/directory-images/appliance-repair-technicians/ideal-furniture-&-appliances.webp
+ image: /img/laundryappliance/205.webp
- alt: 'Logo for Ideal Furniture & Appliances the New Zealand from Oamaru'
+ alt: 'NewZealand from idealfurnitureappliances'
 ---

 # Ideal Furniture & Appliances is an Appliance Repair Technician Company operating in Oamaru, New Zealand.